thediyblogger/blog/content/blog/how-to-optimize-your-pinterest-board-name.md

 +++
 categories = ["Pinterest Tips"] date = "2019-06-13T00:00:00-04:00"
-description = ""
-draft = true
-pins = []
-title = "How to Optimize your Pinterest Board Name" [images] name = "" src = ""
+description = "One of the great things about Pinterest is the ability to organize your pins into Pinterest Boards.
+As a blogger aiming to increase their reach into the hundreds of thousands or even millions of readers, it is important that you get the basics right in naming your Pinterest Boards." draft = true pins = [] title = "How to Optimize your Pinterest Board Name" [images] name = "How to optimize your board names on Pinterest to boost your traffic" src = "/uploads/optimize-board-name.png"

 +++
-One of the great things about Pinterest is the ability to organize your pins into Pinterest Boards.

-As a blogger aiming to increase their reach into the hundred thousand or even millions mark, it is important that you get the basics right.
-One of those basics is having optimized Pinterest Board names.

 A Pinterest board name can be up to 100 characters long.
 But be careful about using all that.
 I'll tell you why, but first, let's go through how to create a well optimized board name.

 ## Forget Cutesy or Creative!

 Let's start with those cute or creative board names.
 You know the ones I'm talking about.
 The boards that you really want to name "Food for Thought" or "Mr Clean".
 Sounds fun but it only makes sense to you and will perform very poorly in search.

 Better board names would be to use strong targeted keywords that perform well in search, and avoid unnecessary words.